rlee7029/prework-study-guide1/README.md

 This Prework Study Guide was created for boot camp students who were going through the Prework.
 It contains notes on HTML, CSS, Git, and JavaScript.

+This prework study was to help UC Berkeley Coding bootcamp students to get started before the Day 1.
 ## Installation

 N/A